Title Thumbnail

 Author Bio

-Michael O. Sajbel is a Wisconsin-born writer and filmmaker whose work spans both memoir and motion picture.
-A native of Wausau, he launched his creative journey in Hollywood, directing and writing films such as One Night With the King and The Ultimate Gift, and later the supernatural thriller.
-In this memoir, Sajbel returns to the place that shaped him, weaving his cinematic eye and small‑town roots into a heartfelt exploration of community, memory, and home.
+Michael O. Sajbel is a Wisconsin born writer and filmmaker whose work spans both memoir and motion picture.
+A native of Wausau, he launched his creative journey in Hollywood, directing and writing such films as One Night with the King and the Ultimate Gift, among many others, directing some of cinema’s greatest names.
+In this memoir, Sajbel returns to the place that shaped him, weaving his cinematic eye and small-town roots into a heartfelt exploration of community, culture, and home.